firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-07-30-the-staircase-to-the-moon.md

 artist: Mary Haasdyk
 artist—img: mary-haasdyk.jpg
 artist—bio: |
   **Mary Haasdyk** is a Calgary-based illustrator who studied at Alberta College of Art + Design.
 She enjoys drawing and painting, both traditionally and digitally, and doesn’t like being caught without her sketchbook on hand.
 Clients include _Tor.com_, ATB Financial, and Frontenac House.
-You can follow her latest projects on Instagram at @maryhaasdyk
+You can follow her latest projects on Instagram at @maryhaasdyk.
 contentnote:
 ---